-- Rav Michael Susman

-- Sunday and Wednesday 10:05 am 12:45 pm

-- 4 credits per semester
+- Sunday and Wednesday 10:05 am 12:45 pm - 4 credits per semester

-Torah SheBe'al Peh • Intensive Talmud • Intermediate Level • Tractate Beitza achieved through a system that focuses on the repeated structures, words and phrases of all Gemara, therein giving the student the ability to recognize and punctuate any Gemara she may see in the course of her study; the latter trains the student in her ability to truly recognize the motivation, meaning and direction of the Gemara's complex arguments.
-While Rishonim are used throughout the course of the year, the main focus is the intense study of the Gemara text, with a compliment of Rashi and Tosfot.
-Some of the themes to be addressed include: The origin, concept, approaches and halachot regarding muktzah; the history behind one vs. two days of Yom Tov and why we can't 'fix it' today; application of several melachot of Shabbat, including squeezing and picking fruit; the intricate concepts of nullification of prohibited objects ('issur ve'heter'); why we have two days of Rosh Hashanah even in Israel..
+Torah SheBe'al Peh • Intensive Talmud • Intermediate Level • Tractate Beitza

+This class has two basic goals: the development of the student's ability to independently read Gemara (every word, start to finish) and the intensive and careful learning of the text of the Gemara itself.
+The former is achieved through a system that focuses on the repeated structures, words and phrases of all Gemara, therein giving the student the ability to recognize and punctuate any Gemara she may see in the course of her study; the latter trains the student in her ability to truly recognize the motivation, meaning and direction of the Gemara's complex arguments.
+While Rishonim are used throughout the course of the year, the main focus is the intense study of the Gemara text, with a complement of Rashi and Tosfot.
+Some of the themes to be addressed include: The origin, concept, approaches and halachot regarding muktzah; the history behind one vs. two days of Yom Tov and why we can't 'fix it' today; application of several melachot of Shabbat, including squeezing and picking fruit; the intricate concepts of nullification of prohibited objects ('issur ve'heter'); why we have two days of Rosh Hashanah even in Israel.